 Before you start burning you’re going to want to invest in some pieces of safety equipment.

-Gloves.
-I use a set of heat resistant gloves when burning.
+Finger Guards.
+I use a set of heat resistant finger guards when burning.
 I still get some heat on my finger tips when burning for long periods, so take breaks about every 1 – 2 hours.

 I use photoshop to setup my artwork to the exact size of my wood canvas.
 Once it’s all setup, I print it out at actual size and tape the sheets together to make a template.
 I tape the template to the canvas and put a carbon sheet underneath to transfer the artwork.
 Once it’s all traced out, it’s ready for burning.